derek-dchu/awesome-note/linked_list.md

     copy -> next = copy -> next -> next
     ```
   4. make sure the last element of origin list node's next points to `null`.

+### Linked List Cycle
+Given a linked list, determine if it has a cycle in it.

+Example
+Given -21->10->4->5, tail connects to node index 1, return true

+##### Analysis
+Use slow (1 step), fast (2 step) pointers.
+If fast meets slow again, that means there is a cycle in the last.